Ian-Stentz/121F-Crosspollinate/README.md

 ## Reflection
 As mentioned in the previous section, we decided to move from a frame-by-frame system to a phaser scene-based approach, which looks more like the average game engine.
 In addition, we have again postponed the hybridization, as we figured it wouldn't rock the boat with how F1 gets implemented but would be annoying to do half-way through.
 Additionally, looking ahead to F2, it seems like the perfect time to implement it, as it does make the unique growth requirements that are in the requirements for the internal DSL.
 We have mostly stuck to the choices for the roles, although for the most part the roles have broken down as it's all hands on deck for engineering, whoever can get what done.

+Update later 12/7/2024: it is possible we thought we were using phaser when we were using p5 the whole time :/ whoops.
+I don't know whether or not it will count for the alternate platform because we did it so early but we did in fact do it.